What Are the Effects of Environmental Factors on Health Concerns?

 5. Green Spaces

 Conversely, access to green spaces and natural environments has been shown to have numerous health benefits.
 Regular interaction with nature can reduce stress, improve mental health, and encourage physical activity.
-Promoting the development and maintenance of parks and green spaces within urban areas benefits overall community health.
+Promoting developing and maintaining parks and green spaces within urban areas benefits overall community health.

 6. Chemical Exposure